MartinEesmaa/VVCEasy/README.md

 Do you know what you have skills in your programming?
 I know about Batch file and HTML programmer.
 Some hard programming languages might be difficult to me :/.
+Update of 19th February 2022: Maybe I should make C# Console program, that will be easy of Windows, Mac and Linux multi support.

-If you have any questions or any issues, please go to Issues tab and create your issue.
+If you have any questions or/and any issues, please go to Issues tab and create your issue.
 - Martin Eesmaa